 - Install security software

 This may not work with all smart devices in your home, but it does on your computer, smartphone, and tablet.
-Those with Barclays Online Banking can benefit from free Kaspersky antivirus software to protect these devices.

 - Strengthen your passwords